Tompkins County assistance programs.

 Community agency TCAction - Several of the programs they run are noted above, including grants for paying energy bills and weatherization.
 However the non-profit does offer other help for low income families that are looking to exit poverty.
 The agency has limited funds for paying rent, including section 8 vouchers, as well as transitional housing programs.
 Staff from the center will also help clients locate a job in Tompkins County, or gain new skills.
 Other government benefits include Head Start.
 Read more TCAction.

 Tompkins County emergency food and basic need programs are focused on low income families or those facing a crisis.
-There are several non-profits that operate food pantries, thrift stores, and or clothing closets and offer some or all of the following in the Ithaca area.
+There are several non-profits that operate food pantries, thrift stores, soup kitchens and/or clothing closets and offer some or all of the following in the Ithaca area.

 - Emergency boxes of groceries.